-The Company's Bylaws generally provide that any stockholder desiring to make a proposal for new business at an annual meeting of stockholders or to nominate one or more candidates for election as directors must submit written notice filed with the Secretary of Madison County Financial, Inc. at the principal executive offices of Madison County Financial, Inc. not later than the close of business on the 90th day prior to the anniversary date of the date of Madison County Financial, Inc.'s proxy statement relating to the preceding year's annual meeting of stockholders and not earlier than the close of business on the 120th day prior to the anniversary date of the date of Madison County Financial, Inc.'s proxy statement relating to the preceding year's annual meeting of stockholders; provided, however, that if the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not later than the close of business on the 10th day following the date on which public disclosure of the date of such meeting is first made.
+The Company's Bylaws generally provide that any stockholder desiring to make a proposal for new business at an annual meeting of stockholders or to nominate one or more candidates for election as directors must submit written notice filed with the Secretary of Madison County Financial, Inc. at the principal executive offices of Madison County Financial, Inc. not later than the close of business on the 90th day prior to the anniversary date of the date of Madison County Financial, Inc.'s proxy statement relating to the preceding year's annual meeting of stockholders and not earlier than the close of business on the 120th day prior to the anniversary date of the date of Madison County Financial, Inc.'s proxy statement relating to the preceding year's annual meeting of stockholders; provided, however, that if the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not later than the close of business on the 10th day following the date of such meeting is first made.
 The notice must include the stockholder's name, record address, and number of shares owned; describe briefly the proposed business, the reasons for bringing the business before the annual meeting, and any material interest of the stockholder in the proposed business.
 In the case of nominations to the Board of Directors, certain information regarding the nominee must be provided.

-The 2022 annual meeting of stockholders is expected to be held on May 16, 2022.
-For the 2022 annual meeting of stockholders, the notice would have to be received between December 9, 2021 and January 8, 2022.
+The 2023 annual meeting of stockholders is expected to be held on May 15, 2023.
+For the 2023 annual meeting of stockholders, the notice would have to be received between December 7, 2022 and January 6, 2023.